 Today's computers are far more powerful than the 1802.
 But they have also become so complicated that virtually no one can build them or truly understand how they work.
 We depend on someone else to make them for us, and to provide us with the megabytes of pre-written software needed to do anything with them.
 You can't learn the basics if there is nothing "basic" to learn on!
 I decided to do something about it.

 The Membership Card is a reproduction of the original Popular Electronics Elf computer, repackaged to fit in a pocket-sized Altoids(R) tin.
-It uses no custom parts, no surface mount assembly, no need for PCs, no megabyte compilers, or secret software to use it.
+It is entirely built with 1980's parts and technology.
+It uses only common low-cost through-hole parts (no custom ICs or surface-mount assembly).
+To use it, you don't need a modern PC, or megabytes of proprietary software.
 Now you can learn about computers right from the ground up, and really understand how they work!

 Inside are two circuit boards, each the size of a credit card.
 One is the Membership Card itself.
-It has the 1802 microprocessor, up to 64k bytes of memory, 22 bits of I/O, and the needed clock, reset and power supply circuits, and a supercapacitor to maintain memory contents without power.
+It has the 1802 microprocessor, up to 64k bytes of memory, 22 bits of I/O, clock, reset, and power supply circuits, plus a supercapacitor to maintain memory contents without power.
 It can be used by itself as a microcontroller for projects like the Parallax BASIC Stamps or Arduino microcontrollers.
 All power and input/output signals are available on the 30-pin header along the bottom.

 The second board is the Front Panel.
 It provides the switches and lights to implement a control panel, just like the classic computers of old.
 The Front Panel lets you read and write to memory and I/O ports manually, without any help from software or external devices.
 The Front Panel also brings the power and I/O signals out to a standard PC Parallel Port connector.
 It's a simpler way to connect external devices, and can also be plugged into a PC for software loading or downloading, or to use the PC's keyboard and screen for 1802 programs.